ibm-cloud-architecture/tabular-terraform/docs/terraform.md

 - domain
 - cis-instance-name
 2. Modify other spreadsheets as desired.
-3. Modify terraform/cloudinits as desired.
+3. Modify terraform-cloudinits as desired.

 ## Create Terraform resources and apply